breaktheblock/hackathon/README.md

 This repo contains all the information which was used to run http://breaktheblock.simplybusiness.co.uk hackathon held at Simply Business during 21st ~ 23rd July.

+## Purpose

+The main aim of the hackathon was for participants to brainstorm and come up with blockchain use case in the context of insurance.

+The insurance market is inherently closed community and it is rare that their technical detail will be opened in the public environment.

+To encourage transparent discussion and feedback loop, we mandated all the participants to use [GitHub Issues]() describing their problem descriptions and link to their repos.
+Each participant were encouraged to push the code throughout the hackathon so that mentors and judges had a chance to look into their code honoring the sprit of hackathon (compared to the recent trend of pitching concept without any codes).

+One hour before the pitch started, the code was put into freeze and the organiser forked their code under the organisation.
+The intention was to capture the snapshot of the results and make the forked version available to general public.
+After the hackathon, it is up to each participating team to continue as open source or move into closed source.

+See [HACKATHON] for more detail about the entire process.

+## Workshops

+On Saturday morning, technical sponsors gave a series of workshops ranging from Solidity 101 to connecting IoT devices.

+[YouTube videos will be published]

 ## Results

+10 teams competed with addition of 2 sponsor teams from Travelers and Accenture (sponsors were not competing for the prize).
+Each team had 5 min to pitch followed by a few minutes Q&A.

 | Team                          | Project Repo                                                                   | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       | Fork                                                               | YouTube | Slide | Notes                                |